strontic/xcyclopedia/README.md

 - Add other hashing algorithms (e.g. Imphash, vHash, Authentihash)
 - Use Logman.exe (or equivalent) to determine which ETW providers are being populated by a given process.
 - Use SilkETW (or equivalent) for vastly improved runtime metadata gathering.
+- Identify runtime deltas in different executable versions. (e.g. when a new command-line switch is added to the standard output)